tux-o-matic/esp-growatt/README.md

 # esp-growatt
-ESP based data logger for Growatt inverters
+Arduino project for ESP8266 boards to collect data from Growatt inverters and push them to a Graylog server.